ys-zhang/obsidian-vault-research/Testing/papers/Directed greybox fuzzing.md

 # Problem

-Existing [[graybox fuzzing]] fuzzers cannot be effectively directed.
+Existing [[greybox fuzzing]] fuzzers cannot be effectively directed.

 > In this paper, we introduce** Directed Greybox Fuzzing (DGF)** which generates inputs with the objective of reaching a given set of target program locations efficiently.
 We develop and evaluate a [[Simulated annealing]]-based power schedule that gradually assigns more energy to seeds that are closer to the target locations while reducing energy for seeds that are further away.